FlotoOne/FFTgen_scripted_flow/README.md

 Scripted SKY130 Flow for PPA With Optimized Performance Using SPIRAL FFT Generator

 ## Overview
-This Python script automates the setup and execution of a project to generate Verilog files for FFT (Fast Fourier Transform) processes, tailored to be used within a Hammer CAD environment.
+This Python script automates the setup and execution of a project to generate Verilog files for Fast Fourier Transform processes, tailored to be used within a SKY130 flow and Hammer CAD environment.
 The script manages file creation, project directory setup, configuration, and initiates synthesis and place-and-route stages for the designed circuit.
-This tool simplifies the intricate process of preparing and executing digital design workflows, ensuring all necessary components are correctly configured and executed.
+This tool simplifies the process of preparing and executing digital design workflows, ensuring all necessary components are correctly configured and executed.

 ## Prerequisites
 To run this script, you need to have the following Python libraries installed: